b9natwo/Prefix-Hub/README.md

 # Prefix Hub
-Prefix Hub is a Discord bot that allows users to stay updated on new music from their favorite artists.
+Prefix Hub is a Discord bot that allows users to stay updated on new music from their favorite artists by actively reading RSS feeds.

 # Copyright
 You're free to learn and use this code.
 If it's directly copied, please show some support by giving credit/linking any Prefix Hub material (Discord, GitHub, etc.)